Save big (up to $1,875) on small business tools with our free membership, business.com+

 2. Be reliable.

-According to Goldsmid, the most important aspect of building a done-for-you service is ensuring consumers can count on your service to be the experts and address problems quickly.
+According to Goldsmid, the most important aspect of building a done-for-you service is making sure customers can count on you to be the expert and solve problems quickly.

 “At Deel, we respond to that need by building solutions on our own tech infrastructure (as opposed to wrapping our UX [user experience] around another vendor’s tech),” Goldsmid said.
 “Because we own the tech and compliance expertise in-house, we can identify and address sensitive problems quickly, answer urgent questions in hours instead of days or weeks and build new solutions faster than anyone else.”